cran-task-views/Agriculture/Agriculture.md

 ### [Agricultural & land use databases]{#databases}

-- _USDA databases_: Data from the United States Department of Agriculture's National Agricultural Statistical Service '[Quick Stats](https://www.nass.usda.gov/Quick_Stats/)' web API can be accessed with `r pkg("rnassqs")` or with `r pkg("tidyUSDA", priority = "core")`, which also offers some mapping capabilities.
+- _USDA databases_: Data from the United States Department of Agriculture's National Agricultural Statistical Service '[Quick Stats](https://www.nass.usda.gov/Quick_Stats/)' web API can be accessed with `r pkg("rnassqs")`.
   The USDA's [Cropland Data Layer](https://nassgeodata.gmu.edu/CropScape/) API can be accessed with `r pkg("CropScapeR")` and `r pkg("cdlTools", priority = "core")`, the latter providing utility functions for processing CDL data.
   The USDA's Agricultural Resource Management Survey ([ARMS](https://www.nass.usda.gov/Surveys/Guide_to_NASS_Surveys/Ag_Resource_Management/)) data API can be accessed with `r pkg("rarms")`.
   The USDA's Livestock Mandatory Reporting data API can be accessed with `r pkg("usdampr")`.